America Is Using Up Its Groundwater Like There’s No Tomorrow

 • New construction of attached homes — with more stories but fewer bedrooms — was up 37% compared to 2019.
 Detached homes increased 11% over the same time period.

 Between the lines: Homeowners locked into lower mortgage rates are holding onto their houses, said Richard Martin, an associate professor at the University of Georgia’s real estate program.
-This means pre-built starter homes aren’t going on the market […]
+This means pre-built starter homes aren’t going on the market as […]

 Read the Full Article